henry2004y/Vlasiator.jl/paper/paper.md

 [@analysator] and is carefully designed for performance and ease of use.
-It can be easily integrated with other open source packages in the community like `FieldTracer.jl` [@fieldtracer] for tracing along the field lines and `TestParticle.jl` [$testparticle] for test particle simulations.
+It can be easily integrated with other open source packages in the community like `FieldTracer.jl` [@fieldtracer] for tracing along the field lines and `TestParticle.jl` [@testparticle] for test particle simulations.

 `Vlasiator.jl` contains the following main features:
-* Reading `VLSV` format data [@vlsv], including `DCCRG` [@dccrg] and `FSGRID` [@fsgrid]
+- Reading `VLSV` format data [@vlsv], including `DCCRG` [@honkonen2013parallel] and `FSGRID` [@fsgrid]
-* Calculating derived quantities from VLSV outputs.
+- Calculating derived quantities from VLSV outputs.
-* Converting VLSV into VTK format for postprocessing in e.g. ParaView and VisIt.
+- Converting VLSV into VTK format for postprocessing in e.g. ParaView and VisIt.
-* Extracting quantities from the simulation at a given point/line/cut.
+- Extracting quantities from the simulation at a given point/line/cut.
-* Plotting 1D curves/2D cuts of Vlasiator outputs.
+- Plotting 1D curves/2D cuts of Vlasiator outputs.
-* Plotting phase space distributions.
+- Plotting phase space distributions.

 `Vlasiator.jl` was designed to be used by space physics researchers who want to visualize and analyze Vlasiator simulation outputs in an efficient manner.